Tutorial: Get started with task mining

 Analyze a process

-1. Select Analyze to analyze a process.
-When you perform this action, process advisor will analyze existing recordings to identify any bottlenecks within the business process.
+When you analyze a process, the process mining capability analyzes existing recordings to identify any bottlenecks within the business process.

 Analytics page layout